 - If You Like This Recipe, Try These Recipes

-- Strawberry Shortbread Cookies
+- Soft and Tender Strawberry Shortbread Cookies

 I love the flavor of these cookies and I can never eat just one (or three) because strawberry is one of my favorite flavors.
 This strawberry cookie recipe is buttery but has an incredibly tart and fruity flavor from the strawberries.
 I updated the recipe to include even more freeze-dried strawberries for more flavor.